mostafagamal321/FinStream/README.md

 ## Business Case

 Financial institutions need to react to financial events as they happen, not after daily batch processing.
-FinStream uses transaction events to detect **suspicious payment behavior**, historical and real-time transaction patterns to update **risk **indicators, and **stock/news streams** to detect market anomalies and sentiment-driven market signals.
+FinStream uses transaction events to detect **suspicious payment behavior**, historical and real-time transaction patterns to update **risk indicators**, and **stock/news streams** to detect market anomalies and sentiment-driven market signals.

 ## Data Domains